troymork/life-system-research/research/life_system_comprehensive_scientific_paper.md

 ---

 **Corresponding Author:**
-Manus AI
+Troy Mork (Troymork@gmail.com)
-Email: research@lifesystem.org
+Email: Troymork@gmail.com
 Website: https://lifesystem.org

-**Manuscript received:** December 2024
+**Manuscript received:** June 28, 2025
-**Accepted for publication:** December 2024
+**Accepted for publication:** June 28, 2025
-**Published online:** December 2024
+**Published online:** June 28, 2025

-**Copyright:** © 2024 LIFE System Research Consortium.
+**Copyright:** © 2025 LIFE System Research Consortium.
 This is an open-access article distributed under the terms of the Creative Commons Attribution License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.